swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

-        all               - Include all entities in the SBOM (default) package           - Only include package information and package dependencies product           - Only include product information and product dependencies --sbom-warning-only <bool> Whether to ignore SBOM generation errors and emit a warning instead (default: false)
+        all               - Include all entities in the SBOM (default) package           - Only include package information and package dependencies product           - Only include product information and product dependencies --sbom-warning-only  When set, SBOM generation failure will emit a warning instead of failing the build
 ```

 #### SBOM Filters